 - create social media and marketing content to promote your business and services.

 It's likely you'll work on a self-employed basis.
-As a practitioner you could charge in the region of £65-£90 for a 60-90 minute initial consultation and £45-£65 for 45 minute follow-up appointments.
+As a practitioner you could charge in the region of £65 to £90 for an initial consultation (lasting one to one and half hours) and £45 to £65 for follow-up appointments.
 The higher fees are typically charged by more experienced or specialised practitioners so expect to start at the lower end.

-Practitioners often offer packages such as a 6-8 week programme of an initial consultation and one follow up, or a 12-week programme with an initial consultation and two follow up appointments.
+Practitioners often offer packages such as a six to eight week programme of an initial consultation and one follow up, or a 12-week programme with an initial consultation and two follow up appointments.

-There are a few employed roles which may command an annual salary of approximately £18,700, although some roles could be seasonal, such as working on retreats.
+There are a few employed roles, which may command an annual salary of approximately £23,920, although some roles could be seasonal, such as working on retreats.